puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 a `require` or `before` to specify the relationship between these two resources.
 (If you need a hint, feel free to refer back to the examples above!)

-When you're done use, the `puppet parser validate` command to check your manifest.
+When you're done, use the `puppet parser validate` command to check your manifest.

 Before we add the `file` resource to manage the the `sshd` configuration, let's take a look at the relationship between the `package` and `service`